Denoder/nuxt-module-alternatives/@nuxtjs-alt/http/readme.md

 This works similar to nuxt/http and nuxtjs-alt/axios except it utilizes ohmyfetch.
 All property options will be under `http`.
 This module is required in order for `@nuxtjs-alt/auth` to function.

-Remember this is a mix of `ohmyfetch` and `nuxt/http` so to use methods you would use as an example:
+Remember this is a mix of `ofetch` and `nuxt/http` so to use methods you would use as an example:

 ```ts
 // Available methods: 'get', 'head', 'delete', 'post', 'put', 'patch', 'options'